AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/understanding-seo/seo-pick-region-country-for-your-search-engine.md

 ![](assets/image2014-9-17-21-3a6-3a43.png)

-2. Click on the&nbsp;Search engines&nbsp;tab.
+2. Click on the Search engines tab.

 ![](assets/image2014-9-17-21-3a7-3a25.png)